 Manufacturing vs. Services

 Six Sigma is a quality management methodology which originally focussed on variation reduction in the manufacturing industry.
 In the past, is was often believed that quality in the service industry could not be easily be measured.
 Over the last decade, friend and foe agree that in the service industry processes are suitable for measurement thus providing valuable data for variation reduction.

 As mentioned earlier, implementing Six Sigma will require an organisational structure with different roles, ranging from sponsor through project lead to administrative support.
 These roles will be performed by Six Sigma professionals referred to as Yellow Belts, Green Belts and Black Belts.
 The Lean Six Sigma Company provides courses for these Belts.
-Read more about the courses.
+Read more about our face to face and virtual classroom courses.

 Or if you’d like to take your first steps in Six Sigma from the comfort of your digital device of choice, try our online Lean Six Sigma Yellow Belt course!
 Earn your first Lean Six Sigma certification and master the mindset, structure and basic principles behind the Lean and Six Sigma methodologies.
 And to get the full Six Sigma experience, take a look at our ‘Basic Statistics for Six Sigma’ course; the perfect refresher or introduction of the statistics used in Six Sigma.